How to Import Data into Excel from Another Excel File (2 Ways)

 Notes: If you make any changes to your source file data after importing it, the data will be updated in your current worksheet after refreshing.
 Importing data and connecting various workbooks has this benefit.
 Follow the outlined steps to understand the following example.

-• Firstly, change the source file data to 28 and save it.
+• Change the source file data and save it.

 Handy Approaches to Import Data into Excel from Another Excel File